 By William D. Balgord

-William D. Balgord, Ph.D., a consultant and writer, heads Environment &Resource Technology in Middleton, Wis.
+William D. Balgord, Ph.D., heads Environmental & Resources Technology in Middleton, Wis.